wortwart/react-native-atom-reader/README.md

 ![App Screenshot](./screenshot.png)

 The app displays all feed entries, opens them in the browser on touch, and allows entries to be filtered according to the user's text input (not case-sensitive).
 The button on the top right resets the filter.
+Pulling refreshes the feed data.

+**Important: You may not publish an app with heise online's newsfeed** (which is used in the example code) **because [they do not permit displaying their images outside their own outlets](https://www.heise.de/news-extern/news.html)!**

 ## React Native Information